-The COVID-19 pandemic has caused significant disruptions in health and mental health services for pregnant women and new mothers.371 Shortages in health-services coverage during the first wave of the pandemic included gaps in maternal mental health services, and the suspension of opportunities for bonding, breastfeeding, and skin-to-skin contact in intensive care.^{372,373} Yet, research to date has found low rates of mother-to-infant transmission (of the coronavirus), with no evidence supporting intrauterine or transplacental transmission from infected pregnant mothers to their fetuses.374 Amid COVID-19, 69 per cent of perinatal mental health practitioners surveyed reported reduced in-person visits and reduced overall service access.375 The suspension of in-person services may be especially harmful for those parents fleeing domestic violence and for infants of new mothers living with a substance use disorder or going through opiate or opioid withdrawal.376
+The COVID-19 pandemic has caused significant disruptions in health and mental health services for pregnant women and new mothers.
+Shortages in health-services coverage during the first wave of the pandemic included gaps in maternal mental health services, and the suspension of opportunities for bonding, breastfeeding, and skin-to-skin contact in intensive care.
+Yet, research to date has found low rates of mother-to-infant transmission (of the coronavirus), with no evidence supporting intrauterine or transplacental transmission from infected pregnant mothers to their fetuses.
+Amid COVID-19, 69 per cent of perinatal mental health practitioners surveyed reported reduced in-person visits and reduced overall service access.
+The suspension of in-person services may be especially harmful for those parents fleeing domestic violence and for infants of new mothers living with a substance use disorder or going through opiate or opioid withdrawal.

 At a population level, perinatal and postpartum depression rates in Canada prior to COVID-19 were as high as 23 per cent for new mothers and appeared to be even more common during the first wave of the pandemic.
-The pandemic pandemic, 95.8 per cent of 438 perinatal health practitioners believe that perinatal mental health services are insufficient, and 87 per cent of those practitioners are not mandated to screen for perinatal mental illness.
-Currently, Alberta is the only Canadian jurisdiction to do so.
-Consequently, there is an increased need to more consistently screen, identify, and manage perinatal mental illnesses (e.g., postpartum depression), with enhanced access to and provision of both in-person and virtual mental health services and supports.
-Por new mothers living with a substance use disorder and those at risk of domestic violence, there may be additional needs for modified perinatal care (i.e., a gold standard for opioid use disorder during pregnancy), including routine and early psychosocial assessments, access to substance use and harm reduction services, as well as adequate housing, employment supports, and access to peer-recovery networks.
+The pandemic of the pandem in-person and virtual mental health services and supports.
+382-384 For new mothers living with a substance use disorder and those at risk of domestic violence, there may be additional needs for modified perinatal care (i.e., a gold standard for opioid use disorder during pregnancy), including routine and early psychosocial assessments, access to substance use and harm reduction services, as well as adequate housing, employment supports, and access to peer-recovery networks.
 To adequately restore person-centred care, organizational policies should seek to balance the safety concerns of staff with the benefits of in-person services.